rossbelmont/named-creds-api-key/README.md

 bXlVc2VybmFtZTpteVBhc3N3b3JkCg==
 ```

 Substitute `myUsername` with the actual username, and `myPassword` with the actual password.
-The string on the second line (the output in bold) is what you'll copy into the parameter value.
+The string on the second line (the output) is what you'll copy into the parameter value.

 Once you've sorted that out, you'll step through the same fundamental process above: